dclong/blog/misc/content/2020/06/write-documentation-for-python-packages-using-sphinx.markdown

 1. Create a directory named `docs` (other names are OK too) in the root directory of your Python project.
-    It is strongly NOT recommended to use the Python project root directory as the root directory for the docs as it will make your Python project root directory messy.
+    Do NOT use the root directory of your project as the root directory for documentations
+    as it will make your the root directory of your project messy.

         :::bash
         mkdir docs